nandordevai/Hypogeum/src/posts/kmfdm-a38.md

 ---
-title: "Koncertajánló: KMFDM az A38-on"
+title: "Concert recommendation: KMFDM at A38"
 tags: post
 date: 2025-07-30t18:10:00.0+02:00
 ---

 ![](/img/KMFDM.jpg)

-Hogy legyen végre valami indusztriál téma is: 2026. március 1-én [KMFDM az A38-on!](https://www.a38.hu/hu/program/kmfdm-us-29953)
+To finally have something industrial-themed: on March 1, 2026, [KMFDM will be at A38!](https://www.a38.hu/hu/program/kmfdm-us-29953)